 A recent article from the Journal of the American Geriatrics Society found a significant association between tooth loss and dementia.
 Those who can no longer chew food have a higher likelihood of developing dementia.
+Gum disease creates a bacterial shower in your circulatory system.
+This bacterial shower is linked to many systemic diseases such as dementia, diabetes, and arthritis.
 Maintaining your oral health hosts a great number of benefits for the rest of your body, and the results of this latest research joins a long list of reasons to take care of your teeth.

 How Chewing can Influence Development of Dementia